Confluence vs Notion vs Knoah: Best Knowledge Base for Small Teams

 Weaknesses: Flexibility means every team builds a different structure, making it hard to find anything as the workspace grows.
 Performance degrades with large workspaces.
 The wiki feature is a recent addition and still lacks maturity.
 Search can be slow and imprecise.

-AI capabilities: Notion AI is an add-on at $10 per member per month on top of your existing plan.
-It can answer questions from your workspace, summarize pages, and generate content.
-For a 15-person team on Plus ($12/user/month), adding AI brings the total to $330 per month.
+Smart search capabilities: Notion's smart features are an add-on at $10 per member per month on top of your existing plan.
+They can answer questions from your workspace, summarize pages, and generate content.
+For a 15-person team on Plus ($12/user/month), adding them brings the total to $330 per month.

 Knoah takes a different approach entirely.
-Instead of being a document editor that bolted on AI later, it is built from the ground up as an AI-powered knowledge base.
-You upload your existing documents — from any source — and your team asks questions in natural language.
+Instead of being a document editor that bolted on smart search later, it is built from the ground up as a smart knowledge base.
+You upload your existing documents, from any source, and your team asks questions in natural language.

-Strengths: AI-powered Q&A with source citations on every answer.
+Strengths: Instant Q&A with source citations on every answer.
 Supports PDFs, Google Drive, URLs, and plain text.
-Setup takes under five minutes — no page structure to design.
+Setup takes under five minutes, no page structure to design.
 Knowledge gap detection shows what questions your team asks that the docs cannot answer.
 Flat-rate pricing means no per-seat costs.

-AI capabilities: AI is not an add-on — it is the core product.
-Every plan includes AI-powered search, cited answers, and knowledge gap analytics.
+Smart search capabilities: Smart search is not an add-on, it is the core product.
+Every plan includes smart search, cited answers, and knowledge gap analytics.
 The Team plan is $49 per month flat, regardless of team size.

 Pricing is where the differences become stark.
-Here is what each tool costs for a 15-person team that wants AI-powered knowledge search:
+Here is what each tool costs for a 15-person team that wants smart knowledge search:

 With per-seat pricing, your costs grow every time you hire.
 With Knoah, you pay the same whether your team is 5 people or 50.
 For growing teams, this difference compounds quickly.